Airborne leaflet propaganda: Means of delivery

-Use of leaflet bombs by revolutionary groups
+Use by revolutionary groups

-Leaflet bombs have not only been used by states for purposes of military warfare but have, since the 1940s, also been used by radical political and ideological sub-state groups.

-Zionist as well as Anti-colonial groups in Asia and Africa

-The use of leaflet bombs by non-state groups began during the Jewish insurgency in Mandatory Palestine in 1945 when Irgun developed a bomb that was "deposited in the street, ticked away until detonation, then scattered news sheet over a wide and smoky area".
-In September 1945 three of Irgun's leaflet bombs exploded in Jerusalem and injured nine people.
+Leaflet bombs were used during the Jewish insurgency in Mandatory Palestine in 1945.
+The Irgun developed a bomb that was deposited in the street and scattered leaflets over a wide area.
+In September 1945 three leaflet bombs in Jerusalem injured nine people.

-In the late 1960s the African National Congress (ANC) started to use a version of the leaflet bomb in the internal resistance to apartheid in South Africa.
+In the late 1960s the African National Congress (ANC) used a version of the leaflet bomb in the internal resistance to apartheid in South Africa.
 This bomb was developed in collaboration with the South African Communist Party (SACP) and South Africans living in exile in London.
 The first time this leaflet bomb, known to South African activists as the "bucket bomb" and to the South African police forces as the "ideological bomb", was used was in 1967.
 This was one of the most important propaganda weapons of the ANC who devoted major resources to it and used it frequently during the 1960s and 1970s, spreading tens of thousands of leaflets.
 A 1970 article from the ANC's journal Sechaba, looking back at the uses of leaflets as propaganda in the 1960s, stated:

 It was in this new period that underground propaganda, demonstrating the effectiveness of the ANC machinery and projecting its voice, became of incalculable value.
 Underground leaflets began to appear in the townships, factories and city streets.
 Passed on from hand to hand, these reminded the people that the spirit of resistance must never die.
 These were often complemented by slogans painted on walls proclaiming: "Free Mandela", "Free Sisulu" and "Long Live the ANC".
 As modest as these propaganda efforts were ... they showed that the ANC could survive the most severe measures of the regime.

-The South African press and security forces also saw it as a serious weapon of the ANC and there were threats from the police to take action against the South African press for publishing parts of ANC's leaflets.
-The South African Minister of Police was quoted in a South African newspaper thus: "the explosions are an indication that subversive elements are still active" inside South Africa and warned the public that they "must not think the dangers are a thing of the past.
-It is something with which we will just have to live."
+The South African press and security forces also saw it as a weapon of the ANC and police threatened to take action against the South African press for publishing ANC leaflets.

-New left groups in Latin America